tyhal/terminal-demo/README.md

     terminal demo.
 </h1>
 <p align="center">
-    Make a terminal demo as an svg using existing tools
+    Make a scripted demo for your tools
 </p>
 <p align="center">
     <img src="https://raw.githubusercontent.com/tyhal/terminal-demo/main/demo/demo.svg?sanitize=true" width="572" alt="terminal demo">
 </p>

+# What ?

-A simple use case of termsvg with cast text read from a file instead of a manual process
+This is a simple script around `termsvg` where the inputs are being read from a file instead of a manual process

 ## Dependencies